-(i) level one controls ("line controls"): these are controls relating to individual activities and are carried out according to specific operational procedures based on a specific internal regulation; they are incorporated into the ICT procedures as much as possible.
+- (i) level one controls ("line controls"): these are controls relating to individual activities and are carried out according to specific operational procedures based on a specific internal regulation; they are incorporated into the ICT procedures as much as possible.
 The operating structures have prime responsibility for the risk management process.
 Monitoring and continuously updating these processes is entrusted to "process supervisors" who are charged with devising controls able to ensure the proper performance of daily activities by the staff concerned, as well as the observance of any delegated powers.
-The processes subject to control relate to units that have contact with customers, as well as completely internal Bank units;
+The processes subject to control relate to units that have contact with customers, as well as completely internal Bank units; - (ii) level two controls: these are controls whose objectives include ensuring the proper implementation of the risk management process.
+The Risk Management function (CRO) controls risks, as regards compliance with limits assigned to operating functions and the consistency of operations of individual production areas with established risk/yield objectives; The controls on the risks of failure to comply with company operations with rules, including self-regulations, are performed by the Compliance function within its remit; second-level AML/Corruption controls are the responsibility of the Anti-Money Laundering and Anti-Corruption function; These functions assist in defining risk management policies and the risk management process;

-- (ii) level two controls: these are controls whose objectives include ensuring the proper implementation of the risk management process.
-The Risk Management function controls risks, as regards compliance with limits assigned to operating functions and the consistency of operations of individual production areas with established risk/yield objectives; The controls on the risks of failure to comply with company operations with rules, including self-regulations, are performed by the Compliance function.
-These functions assist in defining risk management policies and the risk management process; - (iii) level three controls: these controls are typical of internal auditing, based on analysis of information obtained from databases or company reports, as well as on-site controls.
+- (iii) level three controls: these controls are typical of internal auditing, based on analysis of information obtained from databases or company reports, as well as on-site controls.
 This type of control aims to identify breaches of procedures and regulations, in addition to periodically assessing the completeness, adequacy, functioning (in terms of efficiency and effectiveness) and reliability of the internal control system and information system (ICT audit) at a set frequency based on the nature and level of the risks.
 These controls are assigned to the Internal Audit function.
 To verify the compliance of the behaviour of the Group Companies with the guidelines of the Parent Company, as well as the effectiveness of the internal control system, the internal audit function of FinecoBank, at consolidated level, periodically carries out on-site controls on the members of the Group, based on the importance of the different types of risk assumed by the entities; - (iv) institutional supervisory controls: these refer to controls by the Bank's bodies, including in particular the Board of Statutory Auditors and the Supervisory Committee pursuant to Legislative Decree no. 231 of June 8, 2001.

-According to the Supervisory Provisions, "corporate control functions" means the Compliance, Risk Managementand Internal Audit functions19.
+According to the Supervisory Provisions, "corporate control functions" means the Compliance, Risk Management and Internal Audit(21) functions.

-With reference to the "ICT and security risk control function", during the Financial Year, the Bank assigned specific tasks to the Risk Management (CRO) and Compliance functions with regard to the management and supervision of ICT and security risks.
+With reference to the "ICT and security risk control function", the Bank has assigned specific tasks to the Risk Management (CRO) and Compliance functions with regard to the management and supervision of ICT and security risks.
 This organisational solution was adopted using an option permitted by the aforementioned Supervisory Provisions.